Analysis of the interpolating currents of baryons: anomalous dimension: Conclusions

 \section{Conclusions}

-The anomalous dimensions for the interpolating currents of baryons are indispensable inputs in a serious analysis of baryon QCD sum rules.
+The anomalous dimensions for the interpolating currents of baryons are indispensable inputs in a serious analysis of baryon exclusive QCD analysises.
 However, the results in the literature are vague.
-In view of this, in this work, we have investigated the anomalous dimensions for some interpolating currents such as those of $\Lambda_{Q}$ and proton.
+Therefore in our work we investigate the one-loop anomalous dimensions for some interpolating currents such as those of $\Lambda_{Q}$ and proton.
+Since the interpolating currents play an very important and fundamental role in QCD analysis such as perturbative QCD, QCD sum rules(QCDSR) and Lattice QCD(LQCD), our work will be very helpful for precise QCD studies in the future.

 In this work, we do not consider the interpolating current of $\Delta$, which has the quark content of $uuu$ and spin-3/2.
 We feel that the interpolating current of $\Delta$ written in terms of Dirac gamma matrices